Wetsuit: Development of suit design

-Originally, wetsuits were made only with sheets of foam-rubber or neoprene that did not have any backing material.
-This type of suit required care while pulling it on because the foam-rubber by itself is both fragile and sticky against bare skin.
-Stretching and pulling excessively easily caused these suits to be torn open.
-This was somewhat remedied by thoroughly powdering the suit and the diver's body with talc to help the rubber slide on more easily.
+Initially, wetsuits were crafted solely from foam-rubber or neoprene sheets devoid of any supporting material.
+Such suits demanded cautious handling during wear due to the inherent fragility and stickiness of foam-rubber against the skin.
+Excessive stretching and pulling often resulted in tearing these suits apart.
+To mitigate this issue, divers resorted to generously applying talc powder to both the suit and their body to facilitate smoother sliding of the rubber material.

 Backing materials first arrived in the form of nylon knit cloth applied to one side of the neoprene.
 This allowed a swimmer to pull on the suit relatively easily since the nylon took most of the stress of pulling on the suit, and there was less friction between the nylon and skin, but the suit still had the bare foam exposed on the outside and the nylon was relatively stiff, limiting flexibility.
 A small strip of neoprene reversed with the rubber against the skin could help provide a sealing surface to keep water out around the neck, wrists, and ankles.

 In 1960, the British Dunlop Sports Company brought out its yellow Aquafort neoprene wetsuit, whose high visibility was intended to improve diver safety.
 However, the line was discontinued after a short while and wetsuits reverted to their black uniformity.
 The colorful wetsuits seen more recently first arrived in the 1970s when double-backed neoprene was developed.
 In this material the foam-rubber is sandwiched between two protective fabric outer layers, greatly increasing the tear-resistance.
 An external layer also meant that decorative colors, logos, and patterns could be made with panels and strips sewn into various shapes.
 This change from bare flat black rubber to full color took off in the 1980s with brilliant fluorescent colors common on many suits.

 Improvements in suit assembly

 The first suits used traditional sewing methods to simply overlap two strips of rubber and sew them together.
-In a rubber wetsuit this does not work well for a number of reasons, the main one being that punching holes straight through both layers of foam for the thread opens up passages for water to flow in and out of the suit.
+In a rubber wetsuit, this does not work well for a number of reasons, the main one being that punching holes straight through both layers of foam for the thread opens up passages for water to flow in and out of the suit.
 The second problem is that the stretching of the foam tended to enlarge the needle holes when the suit was worn.
 This meant that a wetsuit could be very cold all along the seams of the suit.
 And although the sewn edge did hold the two pieces together, it could also act as a perforated tear edge, making the suit easier to tear along the seams when putting it on and taking it off.

 When nylon-backed neoprene appeared, the problem of the needle weakening the foam was solved, but still the needle holes leaked water along the seams.